onflow/cadence/docs/language.md

     ```

 - `insert(at index: Int, _ element: T): Void`:
-  Inserts the new element `element` of type `T` at the given `index` of the array.
+  Inserts the new element `element` of type `T`
+  at the given `index` of the array.

-  The new element must be of the same type as all the other elements in the array.
+  The new element must be of the same type as the other elements in the array.

   The `index` must be within the bounds of the array.
   If the index is outside the bounds, the program aborts.

   The existing element at the supplied index is not overwritten.

-  All the elements after the new inserted element are shifted to the right by one.
+  All the elements after the new inserted element
+  are shifted to the right by one.

     ```cadence,file=array-insert.cdc
     // Declare an array of integers.